 The Board of Directors meets on average six times per year.
 The minimum number of serving Directors is 5 and maximum is 9.
 A quorum of four people is required for Board Meetings; a quorum of five people is required for General Meetings.
-The Butler Gallery maintains two sub-committees of the Board: the Exhibition Programming Sub-Committee meets bi-annually and includes board member Aideen Barry, director Anna O'Sullivan and one external member, an invited Visual Arts Expert; the Audit Sub-Committee meets 3-5 times annually and includes board members Beatrice Kelly (Chair), Ian Coulter (Secretary) and board members Eamonn Carroll and Kathleen Moran.
+The Butler Gallery maintains three sub-committees of the Board: the Exhibition Programming Sub-Committee meets bi-annually and includes board member Aideen Barry, director Anna O'Sullivan and one external member, an invited Visual Arts Expert; the Audit/HR Sub-Committee meets 3-5 times annually and includes board members Beatrice Kelly (Chair), Ian Coulter (Secretary) and board members Eamonn Carroll and Kathleen Moran; the Fundraising sub-committee meets 6 times a year and includes Kathleen Moran, Eamonn Carroll and Emily-Ann Gilligan.